ccipd/MRQy/README.md

 ## Feedback and usage

-Please report and issues, bugfixes, ideas for enhancements via the "Issues" tab
+Please report and issues, bugfixes, ideas for enhancements via the "[Issues](https://github.com/ccipd/MRQy/issues)" tab.

 Detailed usage instructions and an example of using MRQy to analyze TCIA datasets are in the [Wiki](https://github.com/ccipd/MRQy/wiki).